soal/vue-mapbox/docs/README.md

   - title: Declarative style
     details: You can use map elements like layers, markers, popups as Vue components and control them via synchronized props
   - title: Vuefied
-    details: Map elements declared as components respect Vue lifecycle, emit map events like Vue events and can be used in OOP-style
+    details: Map elements declared as components respect the Vue lifecycle, emit map events like Vue events and can be used in OOP-style
   - title: Promisified async actions
-    details: You can do async map operations and get results in Promise without messing with map events and figuring out what action cause it
+    details: You can do async map operations and get results as a Promise without messing with map events and figuring out what action cause it
 footer: MIT Licensed
 ---

-If you like a long story, check out [blog post](https://soal.red/reasoning-behind-vue-mapbox/)
+If you like a long story, check out this [blog post](https://soal.red/reasoning-behind-vue-mapbox/)

 ```vue
 <template>